 Flyball Run Throughs are a great way to continue practicing flyball skills you’ve learned during workshops.
 Each session is $10 and requires pre-registration, please call or text Emily Neal at 804-467-6568 for details.

 Tricks are tons of fun and a great way to bond with your dog!
-This class includes catching and shaping while covering fun activities like roll over, riding a skate board, wave and more.
+This class includes catching and shaping while covering fun activities like roll over, wave and more.
 Dogs and trainers of all levels are encouraged to attend.
 Seven-week, one-hour class

 Building Confidence is a beginner to intermediate course for people who would like to help their dogs be more confident when interacting with the world around them.
 This class will focus on skills for the dogs, confidence building games and team building games for dogs and handlers.
 Seven-week, one-hour class